kolchfa-aws/test-repo/test-spell.md

 - [See the FAQ](https://opensearch.org/faq)
 - [See the FAQ bad](https://opensearch.org/faqs)

 I like dogs, cats and rabbits.
 To install OpenSearch, do this, this, and this.
-OpenSearch will return a response.
+OpenSearch will return a response or failover in case of errors.

 ## Why use OpenSearch.